Home | New Testament Studies | Corinthians Table of Contents | Previous Section | Next Section |

 ▣ "contribution" This is the term koinōnia (cf. Rom.
 15:26), which means "joint participation with."
 Here it refers to money given for the poor of the church in Jerusalem (see note at 1 Cor.
 16:1).

-▣ "and to all" This is a difficult phrase to interpret.
+▣ "and to all" The Peshitta has "through your generosity you have become partakers with them and with all men."
+This is a difficult phrase to interpret.
 It must somehow refer to the Corinthian influence in encouraging other Gentile churches to participate in the collection (cf. 2 Cor.
 9:2).

 9:14 This verse refers to those who receive the collection (i.e., the poor of the Jerusalem church and all its members).
 Paul wanted these two wings of the early church to be inseparably united.